Benefits & Leave 26 min

 38.7%

-This trend is highlighted by the significant increase in turnover rates for companies with an on-premise business model.
-From 2019 to 2022, average turnover rates for office-based workers has increased by 11.5%.
+Flexible working encourages trust and autonomy among employees.
+This has a positive impact on their likelihood of staying at the organization.
+The significant increase in turnover rates for companies with an on-premise business model highlights this trend.
+From 2019 to 2022, average turnover rates for office-based workers increased by 11.5%.

 The business functions with the highest employee turnover